amia-team/amia/README.md

 ## Contribution Guidelines
 There are some things that should be kept in mind for potential contributors:
+- Do not add binary files.
+These include .utc, .uti, .ncs, .gff, .are, etc.
 - Use descriptive, concise messages to describe commits.
 - Do not abuse your access to the module and its resources to add cheats (i.e: hide gold, epics, etc in areas you're working on).
 - Do not distribute, copy, or leak the contents of the repository to any outside parties.
 Only staff (developers, testers, dms, admins) should be privy to the contents of the module.
 - Do not deliberately sabotage the work of others.
-- Commits sizes must be reasonable, with some exceptions, or they will be reverted.
+- Commit sizes must be reasonable, with some exceptions, or they will be reverted.
 This can be avoided by committing work in small batches.

 ## Requirements
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 For instructions on how to install this, [refer to this documentation](https://docs.docker.com/desktop/windows/install/).
 You will need to enable Windows Subsystem for Linux (WSL) and Virtualization.
 Enabling virtualization may require you to go into your BIOS and enable it from there.